sigmaSd/build/README.md

 - `deno run main.ts $scriptPath`
 - now you have a new directory called `scriptnameBuild` that have the github action workflow.
-You just need to push it so it can build.
+You just need to push it to a github repo so it can build.

 ## Test Drive